JohnnyRS/PandaCrazy-Max/README.md

 This is being built by the newest ECMAScript, jquery, jquery UI and bootstrap.
 Coding in Visual Studio Code.

-At this time this only works in Chrome in developer mode!
+At this time this works in Chrome and new microsoft edge in developer mode!